Research for

 Programme

 The DCU Exoskeleton Programme enables vital research into the future of paralysis treatment, and provides a range of health benefits to service users.
+In 2024, we launched the world’s first paediatric exoskeleton research programme for children with neuromuscular conditions, thanks to philanthropic funding through Community Foundation Ireland and the Cerebral Palsy Foundation.

 Focus on: